-Travel for treatment under S2 (or E112) arrangements is where an individual seeks access to state-funded treatment in another European Economic Area (EEA) country or Switzerland.
+Travel for Planned Treatment under Trade and Cooperation Agreement (TCA) between the European Union and the UK of Great Britain and Northern Ireland (Article SSC.18), known as the S2 or E112 route.
+This is where an individual seeks access to state-funded treatment in another European Economic Area (EEA) country.
 It is not suitable for treatment outside Northern Ireland in another part of the UK.

 Where you have been assessed as requiring treatment which is not available locally, or is not available within a medically/clinically appropriate time period you may apply for treatment in another EEA country.
 Please note that this arrangement applies only to treatment in a state provider (i.e. not private) within the EU but outside the UK.